ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 }
 ~~~

-Here, the out-of-credit problem (identified by its type URI) indicates the reason for the 403 in "title", gives a reference for the specific problem occurrence with "instance", gives occurrence-specific details in "detail", and adds two extensions; "balance" conveys the account's balance, and "accounts" gives links where the account can be topped up.
+Here, the out-of-credit problem (identified by its type) indicates the reason for the 403 in "title", identifies the specific problem occurrence with "instance", gives occurrence-specific details in "detail", and adds two extensions; "balance" conveys the account's balance, and "accounts" lists links where the account can be topped up.

-The ability to convey problem-specific extensions allows more than one problem to be conveyed.
+When designed to accommodate it, problem-specific extensions can allow more than one instance of the same problem type to be conveyed.
 For example:

 ~~~ http-message
 HTTP/1.1 400 Bad Request